-Without further options itcinstrument will just analyze the executable to ensure that it can be instrumented and how.
+Without further options itcpin will just analyze the executable given on the command line to ensure that it can be instrumented and how.
 With the "--list" option it will print a list of all functions found inside the executable to stdout.
-The format of this list is the same as the one used for the STATE configuration option and its ON/OFF flag indicates whether tracing of a function would be enabled or not. "--list" can be combined with options that specify a configuration to test their effect without actually producing a modified executable.
-In C++ names are demangled automatically, but only if they follow the current standard which is used by GCC 3.x and newer.
+The format of this list is the same as the one used for the STATE configuration option and its ON/OFF flag indicates whether tracing of a function would be enabled or not. "--list" can be combined with options that specify a configuration to test their effect without actually running the executable.
+One relevant options is "--debug", which groups functions by the source file that contains them.
+The top-level group is always the binary file containing the function, leading to function names of the format: